 If the party went to the Slowpokes, the poliwhirls are making a break for the King's Rock, which the Slowpokes stand firmly in the way of.
 If the party went to the Poliwhirls, the slowpokes crash through the dam, and the Poliwhirls stand a last defense to keep the Slowpokes from getting to the sea.
 Either way, the two sides are standing face to face, with the party the only thing that can stop this from becoming an all out brawl.
 Kayla will say she has an idea, and tell the players to keep the two clans occupied while she catches a Shellder.
 She runs off, and now it's time for the trainers to try and calm the Pokémon down.
+This is a social encounter.
+Each group's Hesitation is that they want the King's Rock over the other.
+Bumpy's Trait is "hypercompetitive", and Rocky's Trait is "leads from the back".
+The collective mooks on each side have the "spineless grunt" Trait and simply follow their leaders because they seem competent.
 If they fail at or decide not to talk the Pokémon down, a brawl starts.
 If the party managed to solve their river encounter, that side's Pokémon won't attack them.
 Ready to battle are one Slowpoke, one Slowbro, one Poliwhirl, one Poliwrath, Bumpy, and Rocky.
 Refer to the stats on the previous pages for the first three and Rocky.

-CONCLUSION & REWARDS

-Whoever ends up with the Rock (and the Shellder, once Kayla returns rather quickly), will put it on and wait to evolve... but nothing will happen.
+CONCLUSION & REWARDS Whoever ends up with the Rock (and the Shellder, once Kayla returns rather quickly), will put it on and wait to evolve... but nothing will happen.
 Chaos will quickly break out as both clans of Pokémon begin to panic.
 Smart trainers will know you have to trade a King's Rock in order to evolve with it.
 The solution is friendship, in the end.
 Aw.
 Both Bumpy and Rocky will be pretty open to suggestions now, since their plans didn't work.
 Once the evolutions have happened, the day is saved.
 Together the clans will tear down the dam, and both will go on their way organizing themselves after the harrowing week they've had.
 Kayla will say she should check in with the archaeologists first, and offers the party to follow.
 Bumpy and Rocky will give the party a last farewell.
 Terra, and the archaeologists in general, are extremely glad to see Kayla return safely.
 The party can explain what happened, and Terra will affirm her promise to stop the dig now that everything is solved.
 She also says to send her apologies to the Pokéfan club, though she's reluctant to admit she was wrong in thinking they were the thieves.
 Upon returning to the Pokéfan club, it's beginning to shut down its operations for the day.
 Geoff is still there, though, and glad to see the party.
 He's reluctant to accept the apology, but harbors no ill will.
 He guesses.
 He'll quickly give his rewards to the party, and invite them to have a few Pokémonthemed cupcakes as well.
 For Rewards, Try...

 3 Pokémon EXP, and an evolution stone or a King's Rock to evolve a Pokémon in the party.
 If running Item Rules, give 2 Money.
 Egg Rules: If a trainer happens to want an egg, the Pokéfan Club is full of them!
 The Archaeologists could have a spare fossil if the party earns their trust, too.